josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 </code-example>

-The collector reduces this expression to its equivalent *folded* string:
+The collector reduces this expression to the associated equivalent *folded* string:

 <code-example format="typescript" language="typescript">